-In order to implement the Speller using Pytorch, you cannot use the standard LSTM layer implementation directly as a consequence of invoking the attention module at each timestep for generating output symbols.
+In order to implement the Speller using Pytorch, we recommend you use LSTMCells as you have already done in HW4P1.
+This is a consequence of invoking the attention module at each timestep to generate a context for that timestep, to generate output symbols.
 You will have to explicitly use LSTM cells (instead of LSTM layers), at each time step.
 In the pseudocode we have used two LSTM cells, but you could use more or less, depending on your setup.